dftbplus/dftbplus/INSTALL.rst

 Obtaining the source
 ====================

-The source code can be downloaded from the `public repository
+The source code can be downloaded from the `DFTB+ homepage
+<http://www.dftbplus.org>`_ or directly from the `public git repository
 <https://github.com/dftbplus/dftbplus>`_.
-The tagged versions on the master
+(The tagged revisions correspond to
-branch correspond to stable releases, while the develop branch contains the latest developer version.
+stable releases, while the master branch contains the latest development version.)

 Some optional software components (e.g. the `DftD3 library
 <https://github.com/aradi/dftd3-lib>`_) are not distributed with the DFTB+